 30th August – 13th September 2018

-Our team begun developing the software by the end of August, with Gregory laying the main foundations of the website so that it would be easier to implement the project requirements further down the track.
+Our team had begun developing the software towards the end of August, with Gregory laying the main foundations of the website so that it would be easier to implement the project requirements further down the track.
 We all acknowledged any emails that were sent to the supervisor, and discussed any replies that we received.
 We also decided to use GitHub to collaborate on the software development and testing side of the project.
 This made it easier to track our progress, and we could let each other know via Messenger when we were about to commit changes to the master branch.
 After more than a week of development, we decided to schedule a Zoom meeting among ourselves, and choose which areas we would focus on.
 It was decided that since Andrew and Gregory were more experienced in backend development, that they would keep a heavier focus on the backend side of the software development.
 Isaac and Ryan agreed to primarily work on the frontend code, and so we began dividing our work into multiple branches, so as to not overwrite each other’s progress.

 14th -28th September 2018